jeffrey-clarion/campaigns-interview-node/README.md

 - The data model must represent the steps and the retry behavior.
 - Execute the campaign and verify that the steps are properly executed

-[Test 3]

-- Schedule three concurrent campaigns to be run at the same time
-- Execute the campaigns in parallel and verify that the steps are properly executed

 ## Stretch Goals

 1. Concurrency Control
+   - Extend to run concurrent calls.
+Demonstrate that multiple steps (e.g., live calls) can be run concurrently
    - Enforce a maximum number of concurrent steps (e.g., live calls) being executed at any given time
-   - Priority handling for more important jobs
-   - Tenant-specific concurrency limits

-2. Implement (or mock out) your ideal testing framework for this system
+2. Priority Based Scheduling
+   - Allow campaigns to have a priority level (e.g., high, medium, low).
+The job execution system shoudl proecess higher-priority campaigns first when multiple are due.

 ## Design and Debrief Discussion

-- What is your ideal infrastructure for this system (both low scale and high scale)?
+- How would you implement priority handling for more important jobs at scale?
+- How would you implement tenant-specific concurrency limits?
+- How would you add the ability to cancel a campaign halfway through the steps?
 - How do we scale this to 100m calls per month?
 - What edge cases do you forsee running this system at scale?
 How do we prevent those?
 - What is your ideal testing framework for this system at scale?